EngBaz/Advanced-GraphRAG/README.md

 ## Usage

-To use the conversational agent:
+To use the conversational assistant:
 1. In the terminal, run the streamlit app: <code> streamlit run graph_RAG.py </code>
-2. Select the appropriate format of your file
-3. Upload your file
-4. Write a specific question about the uploaded file
+2. Write a specific question about the PDF file
-5. The agent will process the input and respond with relevant information
+3. The assistant will process the input and respond with relevant information

 ## Implementation

-A <code>hybrid search</code> system was developed that uses <code>FAISS (Facebook AI Similarity Search)</code> as a vector database.
+A <code>hybrid search</code> system was developed that uses <code>Neo4j</code> as a graph database.
 This approach combines traditional <code>keyword-based</code> search with <code>vector-based</code> search that captures contextual meaning.
 By merging these methods, the system can deliver more accurate and relevant results.
 LangChain's <code>EnsembleRetriever</code> tool is used to effectively integrate these two search techniques.
 A <code>Cohere Rerank</code> model is used after the hybrid search to further improve the ranking of search results.

-1. <code>FAISS (Facebook AI Similarity Search):</code> FAISS is an efficient library designed to search for similar elements in a large collection of vectors.
-It is characterized by optimized indexing and search algorithms when processing large data sets.
-In this context, FAISS stores vector embeddings, i.e. mathematical representations of data that capture the semantic meaning and relationships between them.
+1. <code>Neo4j</code> is a highly scalable, native graph database designed to store, manage, and analyze interconnected data.
+Unlike traditional databases, Neo4j represents data as nodes, relationships, and properties, which allows for more natural modeling of complex structures and relationships.
+This structure excels in use cases where the relationships between data points are as important as the knowledge graphs.

-2. <code>Keyword search:</code> Conventional search methods focus on finding exact keywords or phrases to retrieve results.
+2. <code>Keyword search:</code> A traditional search method that focuses on finding exact keywords or phrases to retrieve results.
 This method is very effective for structured or specific queries, but can miss the broader context and meaning behind the words, especially if the phrases or synonyms are different.

 3. <code>Vector search:</code> Unlike keyword search, vector search is based on embeddings that represent words, phrases or entire documents as vectors in a multidimensional space.
 By capturing the semantic relationships between the data, vector search finds results based on contextual similarity, even if the exact keywords are not used.